boldthemes/wp-juggler-server/README.md

-# WP Juggler Server #
+# WP Juggler #

-WP Juggler is your go-to tool for efficiently managing unlimited number of WordPress sites from one dashboard.
+WP Juggler is your ultimate solution for effectively managing an unlimited portfolio of WordPress sites from a single, intuitive dashboard.

-If you wish to streamline your WordPress maintenance workflow, keep everything updated, and save valuable time - WP Juggler will help you to simplify your tasks. and focus more on your projects.
+WP Juggler helps you to enhance your operational efficiency, ensure your sites stay current with updates, and reclaim precious time to focus on more impactful projects.

-WP Juggler is free and opensource.
+Being an open-source and completely free tool, WP Juggler is designed to revolutionize your WordPress maintenance experience without costing you a dime.

 ## The idea behind it ##

-WP Juggler is a product of [BoldThemes](https://bold-themes.com/) need to efficiently manage more than [100 demo sites](https://themeforest.net/user/boldthemes/portfolio) showcasing our premium WordPress themes and more than 200 websites coming from our agency work.
+WP Juggler is a product of [BoldThemes](https://bold-themes.com/) need to efficiently manage more than [100 demo sites](https://themeforest.net/user/boldthemes/portfolio) showcasing our premium WordPress themes and more than 200 websites resulting from our agency work.

-We urgently needed to say goodbye to the havoc of website chaos and reduce the everlasting maintenance headache.
-The existing solutions were either inadquate, too expensive or not good enough.
+Before the creation of WP Juggler, managing multiple sites was a chaotic, time-consuming process that often resulted in costly maintenance issues.
+The solutions available in the market were either inadquate, overpriced or fell short in efficient functionality.

 So we have created WP Juggler